 The emphasis in the Prep Program will be on socialization and independence.
 Our prep students will be exposed to a wide variety of practical life and sensorial activities, play, art, stories, singing, movement and music.
 Children in the Prep Program do not need to be fully potty trained, as potty training will be one of the skills taught.

-Extended care is available to all students enrolled in preschool, kindergarten or elementary.
+Extended care is available to all students enrolled in preschool, kindergarten or elementary (during summer only if enrolled in summer Discovery camp).
 Students may arrive before or after their class time and will be supervised in our Clubroom.
 Children brought to school or picked up outside of regular class time must be signed in/out in the Clubroom.
 A parent or other parent-authorized pickup/drop-off designee must accompany children to and from the Clubroom.

 Daily Class Times